juanpc2018/install-old-scsi-imacon-hasselblad-scanners-on-64-Bit-Windows/README.md

 Ratoc FW-to-SCSI converter or ATTO SCSI PCIe must be configured to be Async, Not Sync 5MB-10MB-20MB-40MB.
 Scanners are Async.

-The Free Ratoc Configurator Tool for PowerMac G4 works in OSX SnowLeopard 10.6.8 for intel with Rosetta PPC CPU emulator if installed. also Ratoc has a Free config tool for WindowsXP 32-Bit, 64-Bit untested.
+Free Ratoc Configurator Tool for PowerMac G4 works in OSX SnowLeopard 10.6.8 for intel with Rosetta PPC CPU emulator if installed. also Ratoc has a Free config tool for WindowsXP 32-Bit Only, 64-Bit untested, does Not work in Vista, W7, W8.1, W10.

-There is an optional paid Config Tool $20usd. in the Japan Ratoc web store.
+There is an optional paid ConfigTool $20usd. in the Japan Ratoc web store.
-English website store is broken,
+English web store is broken,

-To purchase the optional config tool + 1.36 FW. requires Website translator, Chrome, Vivaldi or browser.Yandex.com Select Standard Ground Shipping and will give automatically a Download Link at Check-Out.
+To purchase the optional configtool + 1.36 FW. requires Website translator, Chrome, Vivaldi or browser.Yandex.com Select Standard Ground Shipping and will give automatically a Download Link at Check-Out.
 Japanese websites are strange.

-Optional paid configtool + Firmware 1.36 is designed for Windows Vista, ConfigTool does Not work in Windows8.1 64-Bit, using Vista compatibility mode, installs, runs, but does Not detect the Scsi converter, gives error.
+Optional paid configtool + Firmware 1.36 is designed for Windows Vista, Paid ConfigTool does Not work in Windows8.1 64-Bit, with Vista compatibility, installs, runs, but does Not detect the Scsi converter, gives error.
-Windows7 64-Bit untested, probaly wont work.
+Windows7 64-Bit untested, probably wont work.
-Optional paid Config Tool is Vista Only.
+Paid ConfigTool is Vista Only.
+Free ConfigTool is XP Only.

 The paid Firmware 1.36 vs. Free 1.33 or 1.23 is the aditional support for Power Management Stand-By feature for FireWire introduced in Vista.
 Older Firmware 1.33 or 1.23 does Not have that, FireWire Power is Always ON.